*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

 And, women who craved the lift of quality push up bras were introduced to the “Divine” collection, a sophisticated and feminine offering of innovative padded bras that women have come to love.

-With Chantelle lingerie, it's easy to love the lingerie you're in!
+With Chantelle lingerie, it's easy to love the intimate apparel you're in!